kubos/kubos/services/local-comms-service/README.md

 # Local Communications Service

-This communications service provides communications functionality over a local work.
+This communications service provides communications functionality over a local network.
 This service could be used to communicate with services which are running locally, or with a system which is accessible via the local network interfaces.

 ## Running